djeada/Databases-Notes/notes/06_distributed_databases/07_eventual_consistency.md

 Updates can be propagated using various methods:

-- **Gossip Protocols:** Nodes share information with randomly selected peers, gradually spreading updates throughout the network.
+- **Gossip protocols** enable nodes to randomly share information with peers, gradually disseminating updates across the network.
-- **Asynchronous Replication:** Updates are sent to other nodes without waiting for acknowledgments, allowing the originating node to continue processing requests.
+- **Asynchronous replication** allows updates to be sent to other nodes without waiting for acknowledgments, ensuring the originating node can continue handling requests.
-- **Publish-Subscribe Systems:** Nodes subscribe to updates, and changes are published to all subscribers.
+- **Publish-subscribe systems** ensure nodes receive updates by subscribing to changes, with updates broadcast to all subscribers.

 #### Handling Conflicts with Version Vectors